Drug Testing FAQ

 Q: How much does a DNA test cost?

 Answer: This depends on the type of test you need but is often less than you would think.
 Call us for information.

 Q: What other DNA tests are available?

-Answer: We offer a wide variety of DNA tests including grand-parentage, avuncular (aunt/uncle), twin-ship, sibling-ship, DNA banking, immigration testing, infidelity testing, etc.
+Answer: We offer a wide variety of DNA tests including grand-parentage, avuncular (aunt/uncle), twin-ship, sibling-ship, and DNA banking.